Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Proofs for Section

 where $\Sigma(\pi) = \sum_x p_x \sum_k \pi_{xk} \phi(x, k) \phi(x, k)^T$.
 This is an example of a determinant maximizing problem subject to linear matrix constraints, which can be solved efficiently by interior point methods (\cite{maxdet_lmi}).

+It is also possible to derive sample complexity bounds when the reward model is a logistic model.
+To our knowledge, though there has been some work on approaches for cumulative regret minimization under logistic regression, there has not yet been attention to sample complexity bounds for optimal policy estimation in logistic models.
+Our results here build on work for logistic function estimation but are somewhat restricted, as these results depend on problem-specific constants which depend on the data collection strategy.
+The provided result does not provide an algorithmic solution and resulting bound, but it does suggest, as do our experiments, that it may be possible to do this quite efficiently.

-\begin{theorem}[Restatement of Theorem~\ref{thm:rct_logistic}] Assume the reward is logistic, the costs are known, and that the assumptions D0, D1, D2, and C of \cite{ostrovskii2020finitesample} hold (these assumptions define problem-dependent constants $K0, K1, K2, \rho$).
-Also define $\Sigma$ and $c$ as in Theorem~\ref{thm:rct_linear}.
+\begin{theorem} Assume the reward is logistic, the costs are known, and that the assumptions D0, D1, D2, and C of \cite{ostrovskii2020finitesample} hold (these assumptions define problem-dependent constants $K0, K1, K2, \rho$).
+Also define $\Sigma$ and $r$ as in Theorem~\ref{thm:rct_linear}.
 Then, for any $\epsilon > 0, \delta > 0, \lambda_g \geq 0$ and

 we have $\P(U(\pistar) - U(\pihat) < \epsilon) > 1- \delta$.

 \end{theorem}

 \begin{proof}{Proof.} By Theorem 3.1 of \cite{ostrovskii2020finitesample} (in the well-specified case), for $n \geq \BigO{\max\{K_2^4(d + \log\frac{1}{\delta}), \rho K_0^2 K_1^2 d^2 \log\frac{ed}{\delta}\}}$ with probability at least $1-\delta$,